kariinnes/datasciencecoursera/GettingandCleaningData/Project2/CodeBook.md

 Please review this docuemnt using the Edit/Code button for a better view.

 The measurements used for "mean" and "std" per value in features.txt are listed below.
-The leading number shows the column in the original file - when subsetting the merged file we added 2 columns to the beginning of the file (Subject ID and Activity ID).
-So where subsetting the data, add 2 to each column number shown below.
+The leading number shows the column in the original file - when subsetting the merged file 2 columns were added to the beginning of the file (Subject ID and Activity ID).
+So when subsetting the data, add 2 to each column number shown below.

 These fields were selected by manual inspection.
 Columns with "meanFreq" and "gravityMean" were not included.